-BACKGROUND: The island nation of Sri Lanka, located off the eastern coast of India, is still rebuilding from a civil war that ended in 2009.
+OVERVIEW: The island nation of Sri Lanka, off the eastern coast of India, is still rebuilding from a civil war that ended in 2009.
 The government has put significant efforts into resettling those displaced during the conflict between the majority-Buddhist Sinhalese population and the Hindu Tamil separatists.
+There are strong churches in the country as well as parachurch organizations that provide Bible training, theological education and mission training.
+Churches in Sri Lanka are actively sending missionaries to other countries in South Asia.

 MAJOR RELIGIONS: Sri Lanka remains a nation divided.
 Hinduism is prevalent in the north, while Buddhism dominates the south.